EU Moves Ahead With Tariffs on US But Hopes for Biden Change

 “Of course, we remain open for a negotiated solution.
 Our proposal remains on the table that both sides withdraw their tariffs,” Dombrovskis said, but he noted that despite several appeals, “so far, the U.S. has not agreed to withdraw their tariffs.”

-The Europeans are hopeful that Trump's hardline trade stance will soften under president-elect Joe Biden.
+The Europeans are hopeful that Trump's hardline trade stance will soften when president-elect Joe Biden takes office in January.
 Dombrovskis welcomed Biden’s commitment to international alliances, the multilateral system and to improving ties with the EU.

 German Economy Minister Peter Altmaier, whose country holds the EU’s rotating presidency, said the bloc has “great expectations” and “hope that the U.S. presidential election will also be linked to a return to multilateral approaches to international trade, and that it will be possible to overcome past conflicts.”